 Hospital.
 An institution providing primary health services and medical or surgical care to persons, suffering from illness, disease, injury, and other abnormal physical or mental conditions and including, as an integral part of the institution, related facilities, such as laboratories, outpatient facilities, training facilities, medical offices, and staff residences.

 Hotel.
-A building in which temporary lodging or board and lodging are provided and offered to the public for compensation and in which ingress and egress to and from all rooms is made through an inside lobby or office supervised by a person in charge at all hours.
-As such, it is open to the public.
-Compensation is assessed on a day-to-day basis.Household.
+A building in which temporary lodging or board and lodging are provided and offered to the public for compensation and in which ingress and egress to and from all rooms is made through an inside lobby or office supervised by a person in charge at all hours and which may include additional facilities and services, such as restaurants, meeting rooms, and recreational facilities.

+Hotel, Boutique.
+A facility offering temporary lodging accommodations to the general public with up to one hundred (100) rooms and which may include additional facilities and services, such as restaurants, meeting rooms, and recreational facilities.

+Household.
 A person living alone or two (2) or more persons living together as a single housekeeping unit as distinguished from two or more persons living together in any congregate or group housing.
 For purposes of these Regulations, the following shall create a rebuttable presumption that the group is not a single housekeeping unit:

 Keyed lock(s) on any interior door(s) to prevent access to any area of the dwelling unit with sleeping accommodations;